Trismegiste/phpunit-assert-solid/README.md

 ## When

 Today is the day your programer's life has changed !
-You're tired to endlessly remind your team/github-users to follow SOLID principles ?
+You're tired to endlessly remind your team/github-users to follow SOLID principles and Demeter's Law ?
 Now it's over.

 ## What